 Have you been asked to produce a SOC report as part of an RFP response or from a potential client?
 Are the auditors of your existing client asking if you undergo a SOC audit?
-While SOC reports are time consuming, they do provide a basis for a general set of controls and testing that allows your organization to audited once, instead of from every client.
-In general, the SOC1® provides a review over financial controls, while the SOC2® is used for the controls over IT.
-Both reports can be either a type I or type II report.
+While SOC reports are time-consuming, they do provide a basis for a general set of controls and testing that allows your organization to audited once, instead of from every client.
+In general, SOC 2® reports are used for the controls over IT.
+SOC 2® reports can be either a type I or type II report.
 The type I report is a review of the control design, while a type II is both a control design and effectiveness testing.
 OCD Tech is a provider of SOC 2®, SOC 3®, and SOC for Cybersecurity® services.

 Report on Controls at a Service Organization Relevant to Security, Availability, Processing Integrity, Confidentiality or Privacy